ProjectTwelve/contracts/README.md

 staking

-> lp token holders stake their lp token to earn rewards.
-Rewards are decided by veP12 staked.
+> Lp token holders stake their lp token to earn rewards.
+The reward is determined according to the proportion of their own lpToken in the pledge pool.
+The reward distribution weight for each staking pool is voted by veP12 according to the GaugeContoller contract.

 # Get Started